ccmbioinfo/crg2/README.md

 - In config_hpf.yaml, add the full path to hg19.genes.bed, containing the gene annotation for the FASTA reference to `config[“annotation”][“melt”][“genes”]`.
 The file can be found at:
   ```<full_path_to>/MELTv2.2.2/add_bed_files/1KGP_Hg19/hg19.genes.bed ```

+## Pipeline details

+### Pre-calling steps
+1. Map fastqs to the human decoy genome GRCh37d5

+2. Picard MarkDuplicates, but don't remove reads

+3. GATK4 base recalibration

+4. Remove reads mapped to decoy chromosomes

+### WGS: SNV
+1. Call SNV's and generate gVCFs

+2. Merge gVCF's and perform joint genotyping

+3. Filter against GATK best practices filters

+4. Decompose multiallelics, sort and uniq the filtered VCF using vt

+5. Annotate using vcfanno and VEP

+6. Generate a gemini db using vcf2db.py

+7. Generate a cre report using cre.sh

+### WES: SNV
+1. Call variants using GATK, Freebayes, Platypus, and SAMTools.

+2. Apply caller specific filters and retain PASS variants

+3. Decompose multiallelics, sort and uniq filtered VCF using vt

+4. Retain variants called by GATK or 2 other callers; Annotate caller info in VCF with INFO/CALLER and INFO/NUMCALLS.

+5. Annotate using vcfanno and VEP

+6. Generate a gemini db using vcf2db.py

+7. Generate a cre report using cre.sh

+8. Repeat the above 1-7 steps using GATK MUTECT2 variant calls to generate a mosaic variant report

+### WGS: SV (filtered and unfiltered)
+1. Call SV's using Manta, Smoove and Wham

+2. Merge calls using MetaSV

+3. Annotate VCF using snpEff and SVScores

+4. Split multi-sample VCF into individual sample VCFs

+5. Generate an annotated report (produces filtered, i.e. SV called by at least two callers, and unfiltered reports)

+### WGS: BND
+1. Filter Manta SV calls to exclude all variants but BNDs

+2. Annotate VCF using snpEff

+3. Generate an annotated BND report

+### WGS: STR

+A. ExpansionHunter: known repeat location

+  1. Identify repeat expansions in sample BAM/CRAMs
+  2. Annotate repeats with disease threshold, gene name, repeat sizes from 1000Genome (mean& median)
+  3. Generate per-family report as Excel file

+B. ExpansionHunterDenovo: denovo repeats

+  1. Identify denovo repeat in sample BAM/CRAMs
+  2. Combine individual JSONs from current family and 1000Genomes to a multi-sample TSV
+  3. Run DBSCAN clustering to identify outlier repeats
+  4. Annotate with gnoMAD, OMIM, ANNOVAR
+  5. Generate per-family report as Excel file

+### WGS: Mitochondrial variants

+  1. Call MT variants using mity call
+  2. Normalize MT variants using mity normalize
+  3. Annote MT variants using vcfanno
+  4. Generate mitochondrial variant report

+### WGS: MELT mobile element insertions (MEIs)
+  1. Preprocess CRAMs
+  2. Call MEIs in individuals
+  3. Group and genotype MEIs across a family
+  4. Filter out ac0 calls
+  5. Annotate variants
+  6. Generate MELT report

 ## Running the pipeline
 1. Make a folder in a directory with sufficient space.
-Copy over the template files samples.tsv, units.tsv, config_hpf.yaml, crg2/dnaseq_cluster.pbs, pbs_profile/pbs_config.yaml .
+Copy over the template files samples.tsv, units.tsv, config_hpf.yaml, crg2/dnaseq_slurm_hpf.sh, slurm_profile/slurm-config.yaml .
-You may need to re-copy config_hpf.yaml and pbs_config.yaml if the files were recently updated in the repo from previous crg2 runs.
-Note that 'pbs_config.yaml' is for submitting each rule as cluster jobs, so ignore this if not running on cluster.
+You may need to re-copy config_hpf.yaml and slurm-config.yaml if the files were recently updated in the repo from previous crg2 runs.
+Note that 'slurm-config.yaml' is for submitting each rule as cluster jobs, so ignore this if not running on cluster.
 ```
 mkdir NA12878
-cp crg2/samples.tsv crg2/units.tsv crg2/config_hpf.yaml crg2/dnaseq_cluster.pbs crg2/pbs_profile/pbs_config.yaml NA12878
+cp crg2/samples.tsv crg2/units.tsv crg2/config_hpf.yaml crg2/dnaseq_slurm_hpf.sh crg2/slurm_profile/slurm-config.yaml NA12878
 cd NA12878
 ```

 2. Set up pipeline run
   * Reconfigure 'samples.tsv', 'units.tsv' to reflect sample names and input files.
-  * If you are using cram files as input, make sure that you are specifying the correct cram references in 'config_hpf.yaml'- `old_cram_ref` refers to the original reference the cram was aligned to, and `new_cram_ref` refers to the new reference used to convert the cram to fastq.
-You can get the `old_cram_ref` from the cram file header by running `samtools view -H file_name.cram`.
-If there are multiple fastqs per read end, these must be comma-delimited within the units.tsv file.
-  * Modify 'dnaseq_cluster.pbs' to reflect `configfile` location (working directory path, in this case NA12878).
   * Modify 'config_hpf.yaml':
     * change `project` to refer to the family ID (here, NA12878).
     * set `pipeline` to `wes`, `wgs` or `annot` for exome sequences, whole genome sequences, or to simply annotate a VCF respectively.